 Some tech companies may employ much more specialized data scientists.
 For example, companies building internet of things (IoT) devices using speech recognition need natural language processing engineers.
 Public health organizations may need disease mappers to build predictive epidemiological models to forecast the spread of infectious diseases.
 And firms developing artificial intelligence (AI) applications will likely rely on machine learning engineers.

-Coursera offers professional certificates, MasterTrack certificates, Specializations, and courses in data science from top universities like Johns Hopkins University, University of Pennsylvania and companies like IBM.
+Coursera offers Professional Certificates, MasterTrack certificates, Specializations, Guided Projects, and courses in data science from top universities like Johns Hopkins University, University of Pennsylvania and companies like IBM.
 Popular online courses for data science include introductions to data science, data science in R, Python, SQL, and other programming languages, basic data mining techniques, and the use of data science in machine learning applications.